EOP-OMB/federal-program-inventory/website/_program/TC.063.md

 grants_url: null
 is_subpart_f: null
 layout: program
-objective: The baseline tax system generally would tax all income under the regular tax rate schedule.
-It would not allow preferentially low (or zero) tax rates, or deferral of tax, to apply to certain types or sources of income.
-Dealers in real and personal property (i.e., sellers who regularly hold property for sale or resale) cannot defer taxable income from installment sales until the receipt of the loan repayment.
-Nondealers (i.e., sellers of real property used in their business) are required to pay interest on deferred taxes attributable to their total installment obligations in excess of $5 million.
-Only properties with sales prices exceeding
-  $150,000 are includable in the total.
-The payment of a market rate of interest eliminates the benefit of the tax deferral.
-The tax exemption for nondealers with total installment obligations of less than $5 million is, therefore, a tax expenditure.
+objective: Under the baseline tax system, expenses incurred in earning income would be deductible.
+However, such expenses would not be deductible when the income or the return on an investment is not taxed.
+In contrast, the Tax Code allows an exclusion from a taxpayer’s taxable income for the value of owner-occupied housing services and also allows the owner-occupant to deduct property taxes paid on real property.
+  In the case of taxable years beginning after December 31, 2017, and before January 1, 2026, (1) the deduction for foreign real property taxes paid is disallowed and (2) the deduction for taxes paid in any taxable year, which includes the deduction for property taxes on real property, is limited to $10,000 ($5,000 in the case of a married individual filing a separate return).
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":5110000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":6910000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":6360000000.0}]'
 outlays: null
 permalink: /program/TC.063.html
 popular_name: ''